iz3n/crm/README.md

 This project is a Django-based CRM system designed to handle large-scale contact management with a focus on performance optimization.

-**This branch (`optimize_index`) implements Index Optimization** - a strategy that adds strategic database indexes on frequently queried fields to significantly improve query performance.
+**This branch (`optimize_index_trgm`) implements pg_trgm Optimization** - a strategy that uses PostgreSQL's trigram extension for advanced text search capabilities, providing significant performance improvements for text-based queries.
+This branch also includes **query cancellation token support** for better handling of long-running queries.
 This is one of three optimization approaches being tested:

 1. **Baseline (No Optimization)** - Standard Django ORM queries without additional optimizations
-2. **Index Optimization** ⭐ **(This Branch)** - Strategic database indexes on frequently queried fields
+2. **Index Optimization** - Strategic database indexes on frequently queried fields
-3. **pg_trgm Optimization** - PostgreSQL trigram extension for advanced text search capabilities
+3. **pg_trgm Optimization** ⭐ **(This Branch)** - PostgreSQL trigram extension for advanced text search capabilities with query cancellation support

-The system can handle millions of records and provides detailed performance metrics, charts, and reports to analyze query performance improvements achieved through indexing.
+The system can handle millions of records and provides detailed performance metrics, charts, and reports to analyze query performance improvements achieved through trigram indexing and text search optimization.

 ## ✨ Features